Willcox-Research-Group/rom-operator-inference-Python3/docs/source/guides/romclasses.md

 ### Solution Iteration

-The `predict()` method of `DiscreteOpInfROM` iterates the system to solve the reduced-order model for a given number of steps.
+The `predict()` method of `DiscreteROM` iterates the system to solve the reduced-order model for a given number of steps.
 Unlike the continuous-time case, there are no choices to make about what scheme to use to solve the problem: the solution iteration is explicitly described by the reduced-order model.

 ```python